faffyman/97thingsDaily/README.md

 N.B.
 DEPRECATED
 -------------------

-The website for the book (http://programmer.97things.oreilly.com) is no more, since it was the source for the daily emails, the rest of this project is of no value.
-I do still encourage you to buy the book however - I did, it's a worthwhile purchase for any programmer, and a better read for your sales team.

 Based on the book [97Things Every Programmer Should Know][1]. **97ThingsDaily** is a script that is intended to email you a different *thing* each day.